Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 6: Try to schedule with a different account that has less than 2 visits

 **Expected Results:**
-- Step 1: Visitor dashboard shows current week visit count
-- Step 2: Weekly visit status displays "No visits remaining"
-- Step 3: Schedule modal opens
-- Step 4: Schedule Submit button is disabled
-- Step 5: Error message or tooltip explains weekly visit limit
-- Step 6: Schedule request is allowed for account under limit
+The visitor dashboard should display the current week's visit count, showing how many visits the user has scheduled for the current week (Monday to Sunday).
+When the visit count reaches the maximum of 2 visits per week, the weekly visit status should display "No visits remaining" or a similar message indicating the limit has been reached.
+The Schedule modal should still open when the "Schedule Now" button is clicked, but the Schedule Submit button should be disabled to prevent submission.
+An error message or tooltip should appear explaining that the weekly visit limit of 2 visits has been reached and additional visits cannot be scheduled until the next week.
+For accounts that have less than 2 visits scheduled for the current week, the schedule request should be allowed and processed normally.

 **Actual Results:**
-- Step 1: Visitor dashboard shows current week visit count
-- Step 2: Weekly visit status displays "No visits remaining"
-- Step 3: Schedule modal opens
-- Step 4: Schedule Submit button is disabled
-- Step 5: Error message or tooltip explains weekly visit limit
-- Step 6: Schedule request is allowed for account under limit
+Weekly visit count displayed correctly.
+Limit enforcement worked.
+Submit button disabled at limit.
+Error message shown.
+Scheduling allowed for accounts under limit.

 **Status:** Passed